Child Custody Services in Sacramento

 In some cases, a parent may have both legal and physical custody of a child.
 This means that they are responsible for making decisions on behalf of the child and for providing daily care and supervision.
 In other cases, a parent may have only one type of custody.
 For example, a parent may have legal custody but not physical custody, or vice versa.

-In most cases, the decision about with whom a child will live is made by the parents or whoever has the guardianship.
+In most cases, the decision about with whom a child will live is made by the parents with the assistance of guardianship attorneys.
 If the parents cannot agree, a court may step in and decide based on the best interests of the child.
 In some cases, a child may be old and mature enough to express a preference about where they would like to live, and the court may consider this when deciding.

-Determining child custody can be a complicated and emotionally charged process for parents going through a divorce or separation.
+Determining child custody can be complicated for parents going through an uncontested divorce without a lawyer.
 The court’s primary concern is the best interests of the child, and judges must consider various factors when making a custody decision.

 One crucial factor is the child’s relationship with each parent.
 The court will consider the child’s emotional bond with each parent, as well as each parent’s ability to provide a loving and nurturing environment.
 This includes evaluating each parent’s mental and physical health, as well as their ability to provide for the child’s basic needs, such as food, shelter, and medical care.